sagar448/Self-Driving-Car-3D-Simulator-With-CNN/README.md

   <img width="400" height="300" src="https://github.com/sagar448/Self-Driving-Car-3D-Simulator-With-CNN/blob/master/src/SelfDrivingAfter50Epochs.gif">
 </p>

-Some point in our life as programmers we all wonder how a self driving car is actually made.
+Some point in our life as programmers we all wonder how a self driving car is actually programmed.
 I went through the same phase and so here it is, a very simple DIGITAL self driving car controlled using Python with a Reinforcement Q-learning algorithm as well as a Convolutional Neural Network.

 You can essentially apply this to any game, the algorithm can be adapted and the reward rules can be changed to allow for different outcomes.
-I will go through the code step by step explaining what each line does and once you've mastered it you can go ahead fork the code and do as you wish.
+As we go through the code I will explain step by step what each line does and once you've mastered it you can go ahead fork the code and do as you wish.

 ```
 Note: You need to have sufficient knowledge about Reinforcment learning before progressing, this tutorial